vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 you can capture it when you provide the product or service.

-For example, if a customer purchased a mobile phone with a data subscription, you could set up a recurring payment agreement where the price of the phone is registered an initial payment with reserve capture.
+For example, if a customer purchased a mobile phone with a data subscription, you could set up a recurring payment agreement where the price of the phone is registered as an initial payment with reserve capture.
 Then, you can capture the payment when you ship the phone.

 1. Send `Draft Agreement - Reserve Charge`.